oclservice/ocls-clear-display/README.md

 ## Display CLEAR/OUR permitted uses in Primo - EXPERIMENTAL

-This is an **experimental** module to dynamically replace hyperlinks to permitted uses records managed by the OCUL Usage Rights (OUR) service (rebranded as CLEAR for Ontario colleges) with a visual summary of those usage rights.
+This is an **experimental** module to dynamically replace hyperlinks to permitted uses records managed by the OCUL Usage Rights (OUR) service (rebranded as CLEAR for Ontario colleges) with a visual summary.

 Once enabled, electronic resources in your catalog should look like this: